sjinks/qt_eventdispatcher_libev/README.md

 ## Features
 * very fast :-)
-* compatibility with Qt 4 and Qt 5
+* compatible with Qt 4 and Qt 5
 * does not use any private Qt headers
 * passes Qt 4 and Qt 5 event dispatcher, event loop, timer and socket notifier tests